1998 Townsville floods: Aftermath

-The morning of the 11th has been described as the worst devastation in the city since Cyclone Althea in 1971.
-Most roads in the city were impassable; the Bruce Highway was closed to the north and south of the city as were all rail links as at the time they were still under water; the airport was closed to all commercial traffic as the runway was under water, and the navigation aids still out of order, electricity was off in most of the city and water was also off in the northern suburbs of Thuringowa, all sewage pumping stations were inoperable (one was underwater), Queensland Nickel's tailings dam at the Yabulu nickel refinery had overflowed spilling the pollutants into the nearby flooded river and out to the sea, one resident found two cars and a yacht in his yard, and sadly one person was confirmed dead, after being washed off a flooded road in his car.
+The morning of 11 January was described as the worst devastation in the city since Cyclone Althea in 1971.
+Subsequent reports claimed that 7,454 properties were flooded, of which fourteen were destroyed, 200 suffered senior damage with flood levels of more than 1 m above the ground floor, 2,200 suffered moderate damage, and 4,650 received minor damage.

-The total damage bill was in excess of $100million.
+Most roads in the city were impassable.
+The Bruce Highway was closed to the north and south of the city, all North Coast rail links were also closed as they were under water, the airport was closed to all commercial traffic as the runway was under water and the navigation aids were out of order, electricity was disconnected in most of the city, water was also disconnected in the northern suburbs of Thuringowa, all sewage pumping stations were inoperable (including one that was submersed by floodwater).
+Queensland Nickel's tailings dam at the Yabulu had overflowed, spilling pollutants into the nearby flooded river and out to the sea.
+A Townsville resident found two cars and a yacht in his yard, and one person was confirmed dead after his car was washed off a flooded road.